hazelgrove/phi/14-compiler/14-compiler.md

 ## Implementation

-### Complete Programs
+### Complete programs

-Complete Hazel programs will be compiled directly into Grain's primitives.
+Complete Hazel programs will be compiled directly into Grain's primitives and require no extra machinery to execute.

+#### Unresolved issues

 Due to some of Grain limitations, there are some cases of complete programs that it cannot handle, such as pattern matching with number/boolean literal patterns.

-### Incomplete Programs
+### Incomplete programs

 For incomplete programs, the compiler will embed code to construct the syntax trees of indeterminate forms during runtime.